CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repostory?

-It send it to your desktop version
+It send a copy of, to your local computer

 ## Question 11

 What is a Pull Request?

-When you send a file to web version
+Ask others to review your codes

 ## Question 12

 What is the Git History log?

-It lets you see into the past
+It lets you see any changes in the past

 ## Question 13